matt-handy/TheAllCommander/blue_team/IOC_Guide.md

 	Windows Event ID = 4688

-	Process Command Line LIKE "del <regular expression for spaces and arguments> $Recycle.Bin"
+	Process Command Line LIKE "del 'regular expression for spaces and arguments' $Recycle.Bin"

 ## Enumerate Users - "enumerate_users" - macro
 TheAllCommander uses the net command to enumerate users in a very simplistic enumeration strategy.
 The technique for monitoring for use of the net command for enumeration with the following rule requires that only a manageable pool of system administrators are using net for managing the user base.
 If the rights to perform these functions are permitted for nominal users, then this technique generates false notifications.